Interoperability with Add-On Devices and Other Products

 You'll need an OBD-II compliant vehicle and a compatible interface device for TrackAddict.
 Available data channels, features, and performance will vary depending on what your specific vehicle supports, and also based on your OBD-II interface device's capabilities.
 Some vehicles will work better than others.
 Except for special cases, this is generally limited to data that's available via the standardized SAE / Mode 01 parameter set.

 Gear number will be available on the lap detail and video screens if you log both Vehicle Speed and Engine Speed (RPM).
 This is an estimate based on observation which may not detect 1st gear in some situations, so there is a "Gear +1" option available to correct this on the video display.

 Boost, for turbo and supercharged vehicles, is available to graph on the lap detail screen if you log both Intake Manifold Pressure and Barometric Pressure.
 Some phones also include their own barometric pressure sensor, which will provide data that can be used if the vehicle does not report it via OBD-II.

 Compatible OBD-II Interface Devices:

-BLE is "Bluetooth Low Energy", also known as Bluetooth 4 and 5, which differs from tradtional Bluetooth devices.
+BLE is "Bluetooth Low Energy", also known as Bluetooth 4 and 5, which differs from classic Bluetooth devices.
 Although BLE may have limited performance, it is a useful way for hardware manufacturers to work around Apple's Bluetooth restrictions on iOS.
 Please note that only specific BLE devices are supported, as this is not universal like classic Bluetooth can be.